mjbright/LinuxConEU-ContainerOrchestration/ContainerConEU2016_Pres.md

 Everything I tell you may be factual today, but will surely be false in a few months as these fast moving projects vie for position.

 .footnote[.vlightgray[ @hguemar @mjbright @mariolet ]]
-???
-SpeakerNotes:

-TODO: too long, needs to be shortened

 ---